BillOatmanWork/Leorik/README.md

 </p>

 Unshackled from the constraints of minimalism and simplicity **Leorik** is the successor to my bare-bones chess engine [MinimalChess](https://github.com/lithander/MinimalChessEngine).

-It plays Standard and Chess960/Fischer Random at 3400 strength.
+It plays Standard and Chess960/Fischer Random at superhuman strength.

 ## Features
 * Pseudo-legal move generator, bitboards and copy/make.